What an adventure!

 We completed our paperwork and it all took a few minutes to process.
 Heather got stamped in, no problem.
 A friend that had continued with us down river also received his stamps without incident.
 But when it was time to process me into Peru:

 What!?
 In the 62 countries we’ve traveled to, I had never been denied entry.
-So, of course, this incident had to happen in the most rural and out-of-the-way border crossing we’d ever attempted crossing.
+So, of course, this incident had to happen in the most rural and out-of-the-way border crossing we’d ever attempted entering.
 And the reason wasn’t just because of the officer’s grumpiness.
 It seemed there was a serious problem with me being listed in the Peruvian immigration computer system.

-Back in 2015, we had entered Peru for a few days during during a Panama Canal cruise that sailed down the coast of Souther America.
+Back in 2015, we had entered Peru for a few days during a Panama Canal cruise that sailed down the coast of Souther America.
 The itinerary stopped at a few ports in Peru before sailing onward to Chile.

 While taking repositioning cruises, often it’s policy to turn your passport over to the cruise’s security and they handle all the immigration stuff.
 But unbeknownst to me until now, they did not process my passport correctly.
 In the Peruvian immigration computer system, it was on record that I entered Peru on the cruise, but that I never exited the country.
 The system had indicated that I had overstayed my time in Peru and had been illegally living there for the past two years!
 This was not only preventing me from entering the country, but the officer alluded it was a crime punishable by jail.